 The 3 Conversion Marketing Practices You Should be Using

 You should know by now the email is the highest converting channel.
-Email has an ROI of $41 for every dollar spent compared to $12.71 for Social Media and $22.24 for paid search.
+Email has a ROI of $41 for every dollar spent compared to $12.71 for social media and $22.24 for paid search.